Gi60s/IT410-2017/src/introduction.md

 ## Assignments and Grades

-A [grading tool](https://github.com/Gi60s/IT410-grader) has been developed to grade each of your assignments (except the final project).
+A grading tool has been developed to grade each of your assignments (except the final project).

-You can use the [grading tool](https://github.com/Gi60s/IT410-grader) to grade your assignments on your own machines.
-I'll be using the same grading tool to grade each of your assignments.
+You can use the grading tool to grade your assignments before submitting them.
+I'll be using the same grading tool to grade each of your assignments, so you'll know in advance what you're grade will be.

 The grader will tell you how many points of the possible 25 points you will get on the assignment, but depending on when your assignment is submitted, you may not receive full credit: